IBM Power Systems Private Cloud with Shared Utility Capacity: Featuring Power Enterprise Pools 2.0

 Rate and comment

-This IBM® Redbooks® publication is a guide to IBM Power Private Cloud with Shared Utility Capacity featuring Power Enterprise Pools 2.0 (also known as PEP 2.0).
+This IBM® Redbooks® publication is a guide to IBM Power Systems Private Cloud with Shared Utility Capacity featuring Power Enterprise Pools (PEP) 2.0.

-This technology allows multiple servers in an to share base processor and memory resources, and draw upon pre-paid credits when the base is exceeded.
-Previously, the Shared Utility feature supported IBM Power System E950 (9040-MR9) and IBM Power System E980 (9080-M9S).
-It was extended in August 2020 to include the Scale-out Power Systems announced on July 14th 2020 and received dedicated processor support later in the year.
+This technology enables multiple servers in an to share base processor and memory resources and draw on pre-paid credits when the base is exceeded.
+Previously, the Shared Utility Capacity feature supported IBM Power E950 (9040-MR9) and IBM Power E980 (9080-M9S).
+The feature was extended in August 2020 to include the scale-out IBM Power servers that were announced on 14 July 2020, and it received dedicated processor support later in the year.

-The goal of this book is to provide an overview of the environment and guidance for planning a deployment.
-The paper also covers how to configure PEP 2.0.
-There are also chapters on migrating from PEP 1.0 to PEP 2.0 and various use cases.
+The goal of this book is to provide an overview of the solution’s environment and guidance for planning a deployment of it.
+The book also covers how to configure IBM Power Systems Private Cloud with Shared Utility Capacity.
+There are also chapters about migrating from PEP 1.0 to PEP 2.0 and various use cases.

-This publication is for professionals who want to acquire a better understanding of IBM Power Private Cloud, and Shared Utility.
+This publication is for professionals who want to acquire a better understanding of IBM Power Systems Private Cloud, and Shared Utility Capacity.
 The intended audience includes: